rwaldron/proposal-extended-numeric-literals/README.md

-# Extended Numeric Literals
+# Extended Numeric Literal

-Stage 1
+Stage 1 (Alternative Proposal)

-Champion: Daniel Ehrenberg
+Champion: Rick Waldron, Leo Balter

 ## Motivation

 ### Generalizing BigInt

+(unchanged from original proposal)

 Currently, JavaScript contains just one numeric type, [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number).
 A second type, [BigInt](https://github.com/tc39/proposal-bigint), is proposed.
 To differentiate the literal syntaxes, BigInts are written ending with an `n`, e.g., `19824359823509831298352352n`.
 In the case of BigInt, this is a one-off change to JavaScript grammar.